Adath Shalom (Philadelphia)

+History

 Adath Shalom formed in 1950 as a Conservative synagogue when Shaare Israel, B’nai Moshe, and Beth Samuel merged and formed in Beth Samuel's building.
 Adath Shalom closed in 2007, donated many of its religious articles to Congregation Tiferes B'nai Israel in Warrington, Pennsylvania, and sold its building to the Cambodian Khmer Buddhist Humanitarian Association.

-Congregation
+Jewish congregation

 Beth Samuel Nusach Ashkenazi was incorporated in 1922 by Lithuanian Jews and was often referred to as Beys Shmuel, or the litvishe shul.

 After merging with another congregation in 1961, it was renamed Adath Shalom and affiliated with the United Synagogue of Conservative Judaism.

 Rabbi Aaron Decter led the congregation in the 1960s.
 He was chairman of human relations for the South Philadelphia Citizens Committee, and spoke out in favor of Philadelphia's school bussing program in 1965.
 Robert P. Tabak was rabbi from 1977 to 1979.
 The Jewish Exponent synagogue directory identified Mendel Litman as cantor and Samuel Cander as president in September 1995 when it was affiliated with the United Synagogue of Conservative Judaism.
 Gail Glickman served as Adath Shalom's last rabbi on a part-time basis.

 The synagogue last held High Holiday services in 2004, and closed in 2007 when the congregation's aging members could no longer form a prayer quorum.

 In 2006, Congregation Tiferes B'nai Israel in Warrington, Pennsylvania was planning to renovate its sanctuary when Adath Shalom was divesting its building.
 TBI repurposed Adath Shalom's ark and lecterns, acquired and displayed its memorial plaques, and Adath Shalom paid for many of the renovations at TBI.
 Tiferes B’nai Israel welcomed former Adath Shalom members to the rededication in November 2012.